-Our building work is now likely to commence in January 2016 and continue until mid/late 2016.
+Our building work has now commenced and will continue until mid-2018.

 Details of Phase 1 of the new development, fully funded, can seen in the design and access statement here.

 Phase 2, which will follow in 2017-18 subject to funding, involves recreating a medicinal garden on the site of Merton's Infirmary Garden, one of the first two recorded medicinal gardens in England.
 Details will be posted soon.

 |Chapter House Works.

 Planning permission has been granted for the Chapter house works which are due to start on site in November 2017.
 The development will replace the existing brick wall at the south of the enclosure with a new glass wall as part of a programme of general improvements to make the Chapter House more visible and improve the setting of the monument.
 Further details and plans are on the planning portal here.

 12 July 2014 - 31 August 2014

 Exhibition at The Wimbledon Museum, 22 Ridgway, London SW19 4QN